Many of us know what it’s like to lend a tampon or a pad to someone - anyone - who needs one.

 Access to sanitary products and safe, hygienic spaces in which to use them is essential for anyone who menstruates.
 So is the right to manage our periods without shame or stigma.

 But around the world, millions of women and girls can’t afford or don’t have access to the safe sanitary products they need.

 A lack of access to sanitary products means some are forced to manage their periods in dangerous, unsanitary and ineffective ways.

 And it’s not only the potential health risk – period poverty can also mean women and girls’ education, well-being, and sometimes entire lives are affected.

 What ActionAid does

 ActionAid work with women and girls, community leaders, men and boys, schools and governments to help end period poverty around the world — once and for all.

 - In many of the world’s poorest countries, we train women and girls to make safe, reusable sanitary pads, which are affordable and sustainable.

 - In our girls’ clubs and safe spaces in schools, we help girls learn about periods, sex and pregnancy, so girls are better informed about their bodies and can manage their periods without shame.

 - And in humanitarian crises, we distribute hygiene kits containing sanitary pads, soap and clean underwear, so women and girls can manage their periods safely and with dignity.

 15-year-old Hibaq lives in a camp for displaced people in Somaliland.

-She's been there since 2017, when devastating droughts in her country meant her family lost their entire livelihood.
+She's been there since 2017, when devastating droughts meant her family lost their entire livelihood.

 "When the drought got serious we started to move from one place to another," she said.
 "My legs couldn’t manage that journey, walking from one place to another.
 It was so painful."

-Like many women and girls, Hibaq struggled to manage aspects of her periods due to the living conditions in the camp.
-There are no private toilets for women, and nowhere Hibaq can wash her clothes and underwear.
+Like many women and girls, Hibaq struggled to manage her periods due to living conditions in the camp.
+There are no private toilets for women, and nowhere to wash clothes and underwear.
 It's a two-hour journey to collect water so she can stay clean.